theupdateframework/specification/tuf-spec.md

       : <dfn for="role">ROLE</dfn>
       ::
-        a dictionary whose "_type" field describes the role type.
+        A dictionary whose "_type" field describes the role type.

       : <dfn for="role">KEYID</dfn>
       ::
-        the identifier of the key signing the <a for="role">ROLE</a> dictionary.
+        The identifier of the key signing the <a for="role">ROLE</a> dictionary.

       : <dfn>SIGNATURE</dfn>
       ::
-        a hex-encoded signature of the canonical form of the metadata for <a for="role">ROLE</a>.
+        A hex-encoded signature of the canonical form of the metadata for <a for="role">ROLE</a>.

 All keys have the format: